codeurjc-students/2025-3DManager/README.md

 A user is able to view printing metrics, including estimated vs. actual time, material used, and printer.
 - Scope: Intermediate
 - Users: All

+#### 3D Print files
+A user is able to view and download files related to a 3D print.
+- Scope: Advanced
+- Users: Base user, Manager

 #### 3dPrint comments
 A user is able to write and view comments about a 3D print in the interaction section.